ConPaaS-team/conpaas/docs/userguide.rst

 **IMPORTANT:** This service requires virtual machines with *at least* 384 MB of RAM to function properly.

-The TaskFarm service
+The TaskFarming service
 ====================

-The TaskFarm service provides a bag of tasks scheduler for ConPaaS.
+The TaskFarming service provides a bag of tasks scheduler for ConPaaS.
 The user needs to provide a list of independent tasks to be executed on the cloud and a file system location where the tasks can read input data and/or write output data to it.
 The service first enters a sampling